tiberiuzuld/angular-gridster2/README.md

     this.options.api.resize(); // call if size of container changes.
 Grid will auto resize on window resize. this.options.api.optionsChanged(); // call on change of options after initialization this.options.api.getNextPossiblePosition(item: GridsterItem); // call to get a viable position for item.
 Returns true if found

+// if you want to push items from code use the GridsterPush service import {GridsterItemComponent, GridsterPush, GridsterPushResize, GridsterSwap} from 'gridster'

+myMethod(gridsterItemComponent: GridsterItemComponent) {
+  const push = new GridsterPush(gridsterItemComponent); // init the service
+  gridsterItemComponent.$item.rows += 1; // move your item
+  push.pushItems(push.fromEast);  // push items from a direction push.setPushedItems(); // save the items pushed
+  push.restoreItems(); // restore to initial state the pushed items push.checkPushBack(); // check for items restore to original position

+  // same for GridsterPushResize and GridsterSwap
+}
 ```

 ##### Gridster item options: